shauryad01/cloud-devops-journey/projects/week-7-terraform-infra-modules/README.md

 # Week 7 — Multi-Environment AWS Infrastructure Using Terraform Modules

-A fully Infrastructure-as-Code (IaC) project using Terraform to provision a complete AWS setup across three environments: **dev**, **stg**, and **prd**.
+A fully Infrastructure-as-Code (IaC) project using Terraform to provision a complete AWS setup across three environments: **dev**, **stg**, and prd.
 Everything — EC2 instances, DynamoDB tables, S3 buckets, VPCs, and Security Groups — is deployed through custom Terraform modules, ensuring a clean, reusable, and scalable IaC structure.

 This week focused on building infra the DevOps way: modular, reproducible, environment-aware, and version-controlled.